 A study by Lam et al. (2019) studied lung squamous-cell carcinoma (LUSC) and cfDNA.
-The researchers retrospectively evaluated 492 LUSC patients: 410 patients (stage 3B or 4 LUSC) were tested with a targeted cell-free circulating DNA NGS assay and 82 patients (any stage) were tested with a tissue NGS cancer panel.
-Overall, 467 patients (95%) had a diagnosis of LUSC, and 25 patients (5%) had mixed histology.
+The researchers retrospectively evaluated 492 individuals with LUSC; 410 participants (stage 3B or 4 LUSC) were tested with a targeted cell-free circulating DNA NGS assay and 82 participants (any stage) were tested with a tissue NGS cancer panel.
+Overall, 467 subjects (95%) had a diagnosis of LUSC, and 25 (5%) had mixed histology.
 Of the LUSC subgroup, a total of 11% had somatic alterations with therapeutic relevance in the cfDNA testing, including in EGFR (3%), ALK/ROS1 (1%), BRAF (2%), and MET amplification or exon 14 skipping (5%).
-Three of these patients were treated with targeted therapy and all experienced a partial response.
+Three of these participants were treated with targeted therapy and all experienced a partial response.
 Of the group with mixed histology, 16% had an actionable alteration.
 The researchers found actionable alterations in genes that were clinically significant through this testing; however, they state that further evaluation is needed.

-InVisionFirst is a liquid biopsy test that analyzes the presence of relevant genetic variants in the ALK, BRAF, EGFR, ERBB2, KRAS, MET, ROS1 and STK11 and 26 other genes in patients with non-small cell lung cancer.
+InVisionFirst is a liquid biopsy test that analyzes the presence of relevant genetic variants in ALK, BRAF, EGFR, ERBB2, KRAS, MET, ROS1, STK11 and 26 other genes in individuals with NSCLC.
 Plagnol et al. (2018) reported on the analytical validation of the TAm-Seq technology utilized in InVisionFirst Lung.
-At least two 10 ml tubes of blood were collected from each donor into Streck Cell Free DNA Blood Collection tubes (BCT) and EDTA tubes.
+At least two ten ml tubes of blood were collected from each donor into Streck Cell Free DNA Blood Collection tubes (BCT) and EDTA tubes.
 Ninety-five samples from healthy donors were analyzed for gene fusions, and no genetic variants were found.
-One hundred and nine samples from healthy donors were analyzed for SNVs, indels and amplifications, and no copy number variants were found.
+One hundred and nine samples from healthy donors were analyzed for SNVs, indels and amplifications, and no CNVs were found.
 Three splice site variants were found.
-Digital PCR (dPCR) was performed on these three and a TP53 mutation was confirmed, but not the other two.
-A further 92 samples from healthy donors and 242 samples from untreated NSCLC patients were tested, and these three variants were not seen.
-In the affected group, twenty NSCLC patients were tested by both InVisionFirst and dPCR at two separate labs, who were blinded to each other's results.
-In this cohort, 40% of patients had a genetic variant. dPCR detected 19 of 20 expected changes.
-InVisionFirst identified a mutation in one sample not seen with dPCR, and the sample had a very low cfDNA fraction.
+Digital PCR (dPCR) was performed on these three and a TP53 mutation was confirmed in one, but not the other two.
+A further 92 samples from healthy donors and 242 samples from untreated individuals with NSCLC were tested, and these three variants were not seen.
+In the affected group, twenty participants with NSCLC were tested by both InVisionFirst and dPCR at two separate labs, blinded to each other's results.
+In this cohort, 40% of subjects had a genetic variant, dPCR detected 19 of 20 expected changes.
+In Vision First identified a mutation in one sample not seen with dPCR. and the sample had a very low cfDNA fraction.
 It cannot be determined if this was a true positive undetectable by dPCR or a false positive.
-In addition, contrived samples using various seeded cell lines and reference material were used to simulate a wide array of copy number and other genetic variations were tested in the same way.
+In addition, contrived samples using various seeded cell lines and reference material used to simulate a wide array of copy number and other genetic variations were tested in the same way.
 Overall, in the donor samples and contrived materials, the concordance rate between InVisionFirst and dPCR was high.
 InVisionFirst demonstrated a > 99% sensitivity for SNVs and > 92% for indels.

-Sun et al. (2018) published a study examining liquid biopsies in colorectal cancer (CRC).
-The researchers analyzed blood from 140 CRC patients with matched tumor samples.
-Both the circulating tumor cells (CTC) and tumor DNA (ctDNA) were extracted before surgery and treatment.
+Sun et al. (2018) published a study examining liquid biopsies in CRC.
+The researchers analyzed blood from 140 individuals with CRC using matched tumor samples.
+Both CTC and ctDNA were extracted before surgery and treatment.
 The samples were quantified and tested for mutations in KRAS, NRAS and BRAF.
 Within this sample cohort, there was good agreement between the CTC and the ctDNA (97% concordance).
-The researchers also determined that patients who were refractory to specific medications showed molecular profile changes and were positive for KRAS, NRAS or BRAF.
-This was noteworthy as the changes were detected in the circulating tumor cells first.
-The study concluded that using CTC and ctDNA for monitoring CRC patients molecular profile changes to treatment may be useful.
+The researchers also determined that individuals who were refractory to specific medications showed molecular profile changes and were positive for KRAS, NRAS or BRAF.
+This was noteworthy as the changes were detected in the CTC first.
+The study concluded that using CTC and ctDNA for monitoring molecular profile changes in individuals with CRC may be useful.